n8n-io/n8n-docs/docs/integrations/builtin/credentials/cratedb.md

 ## Supported authentication methods

-- Account Connection
+- account connection

 ## Related resources

 Refer to [CrateDB's documentation](https://cratedb.com/docs/crate/reference/en/latest/){:target=_blank .external-link} for more information about the service.

-## Using Account Connection
+## Using account connection

 To configure this credential, you'll need: